 Hometown: Mississauga, Ontario

 Why peer mentorship?
-I remember what it was like to be a first-year student coming into U of T. While this school is amazing and offers so many opportunities, it's also incredibly large with a lot going on at all times.
-Being a part of a FLC in first year really helped me to meet other people, learn about the opportunities and resources available to me as a first-year student and get my footing in our community.
-I loved being a peer mentor last year and being able to help first years acclimate to university life and find their interests.
-I'm excited to continue with peer mentorship this year!
+I remember what it was like to be a first-year student coming into U of T - the nerves and the excitement of it all.
+While this school is amazing and offers so many opportunities, it can also be overwhelming.
+Being part of a FLC helped me meet other people, learn about the opportunities and resources available to me as a first-year student and get my footing in my college community and U of T. This will be my third year as a Peer Mentor and I've loved helping first years acclimate to university life, find their interests and grow as students and people.
+I'm excited to continue with peer mentorship this year and meet the new members of the FLC!

 What are you looking forward to this academic year?
-I'm of course looking forward to continuing as a peer mentor for the Life Sciences FLC at Trinity College this year!
-In terms of academics, I'm really excited to take more specialized cellular biology courses and participate in smaller lab groups.
-Additionally, I'm looking forward to taking higher level French courses with a higher emphasis on generating fluidity in the language.
-I'm starting to prepare my applications for grad school in fourth year, so I'll also begin preparing for the required entrance exams.
+I'm really excited to take more specialized cellular biology courses and participate in smaller lab groups.
+Additionally, I'm looking forward to taking higher level French courses, with a greater emphasis on generating fluidity in the language.
+Graduation is around the corner for me, so I will also be focusing on graduate school applications and finishing off my undergraduate studies strong!
+And, of course, I'm looking forward to continuing as a peer mentor for the life sciences FLC at Trinity College this year!

 What advice would you give to first-year students?
-One piece of advice I'd like to give to first-year students is to not be afraid to try something new or difficult!
+Don’t be afraid to try something new or difficult!
 U of T has many opportunities available to you and sometimes it can feel daunting to try something new or apply to a highly competitive program or research team.
-You get out of university what you put into it and some of the best opportunities lie in pushing yourself outside your comfort zone!
+You get out of university what you put into it and some of the best opportunities lie in pushing yourself outside your comfort zone.
 You'll never know if you like something new if you don't try it.

 Your Fall Courses